andotalao24/andotalao24.github.io/_pages/about.md

 - **Trigger-free Event Detection via Derangement Reading Comprehension**\
 Jiachen Zhao, Haiqin Yang\
 *arXiv*, 2022. [link](https://arxiv.org/pdf/2208.09659.pdf)
-[TL;DR] *This work tries to improve the performance of event detection when human-labeled ``triggers'' are not available (the word in a sentence that is the most representative of the sentence and very costly to annotate).
+[TL;DR] *This work tries to improve the performance of event detection when human-labeled ``triggers'' are not available (the word in a sentence that is the most representative of the sentence and, thus very costly to annotate).
 We reformulate this event classification problem into a multiple-choice QA task to better leverage self-attention.
 We also propose a token derangement module to tackle the imbalanced learning issue.
 Our trigger-free method can reach SOTA performance and even outperform approaches relying on triggers.*